Merdeka Center

-Merdeka Strategic Development Center Sdn.
-Bhd. or Merdeka Center for Opinion Research (/ms/; is a Malaysian based market research and public opinion firm that is headquartered in Petaling Jaya, Selangor with call centers located in Bangi, Kuala Terengganu, Sandakan and Tampin.
-The company was founded in 1999 by Ibrahim Suffian and Hazman Hamid but was formally established in 2003 as a private company called Merdeka Strategic Development Centre Sdn Bhd.
+Merdeka Center for Opinion Research or simply known as Merdeka Center is a Malaysian based market research and public opinion firm that is headquartered in Petaling Jaya, Selangor with call centers located throughout Malaysia, such as in Bangi, Kuala Terengganu, Sandakan and Tampin.
+The company was founded in 1999 by Ibrahim Suffian and Hazman Hamid but was formally established in 2003 as a private company called Merdeka Strategic Development Centre Sdn.
+Bhd.
 It is also a registered supplier with the Malaysian Ministry of Finance (MOF).

 History

 Since its inception, Merdeka Center has played a central role in Malaysian national politics by providing accurate and timely public opinion data.
 Its work has been instrumental in improving the quality of public debate and widening participation in the political process.

-As of 2025, Merdeka Center has conducted over a million interviews involving approximately 1,100 separate survey projects in Malaysia and neighboring countries such as Singapore, Thailand, Brunei, Indonesia, the Philippines, and Myanmar through collaboration with local organizations mainly with federal and state governments.
+As of 2025, Merdeka Center has conducted over a million interviews involving approximately 1,100 separate survey projects in Malaysia and neighboring ASEAN countries such as Singapore, Thailand, Brunei, Indonesia, the Philippines, and Myanmar through collaboration with local organizations, mainly with federal and state governments.

 Methodology

 Merdeka Center specializes in market research and opinion polling with an emphasis on political and socio-economic analysis through physical and online methods.
-The company's methodology involves obtaining responses from conducting surveys in person particularly via in-depth interviews or through online where weighting these responses are in line with demographic information.
+The company's methodology involves obtaining responses from conducting surveys in person, particularly via in-depth interviews (IDIs), focus group discussions (FGDs) and online calls, where weighting these responses are in line with demographic information.

-The surveys are designed to maximize the advantages provided by computerized random selection of telephone numbers, no clustering, randomized selection of respondents (subsequent to designated matching e.g, voters), pre-tested survey instrument designed by a panel of experts, rigorous procedure of call backs and appointments, personal briefing and supervision as well as detailed weighting procedure to ensure fully representative final sample.